apache/doris/docs/en/docs/data-operate/update-delete/partial-update.md

 'sink.properties.partial_columns' = 'true',
 ```

-Also, specify the columns to be loaded in `sink.properties.column` (it must include all key columns, or else updates cannot be performed).
+Also, specify the columns to be loaded in `sink.properties.columns` (it must include all key columns, or else updates cannot be performed).

 #### INSERT INTO